SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 ..
 QUESTION: Do we need to have introduced the REPL (or some other learning environment) before starting this section?

+Before describing the types themselves, it is important to understand how they are used to create new values and to refer to these values in your code.
+This section introduces the concept of :newTerm:`named values`, which give a way to store and pass around specific values by name.

-A :newTerm:`named value` is a way to store a particular value (such as the number ``42``, or the string ``"hello"``) and refer to it with a specific name in your code.
+A named value is a way to store a particular value (such as the number ``42``, or the string ``"hello"``) and refer to it with a name of your choosing.
 Swift provides two types of named values:

 * :newTerm:`constant named values`, also known as :newTerm:`constants`, and